 Independence Academy is an alternative, public, day-school serving a specialized population.
-Our students have determined that their use of substances is having a negative impact on one or more major areas of their life and they have committed to their recovery; a process of change.
-Our primary purpose is to support students in their recovery from substance use as they work towards obtaining a high school education.
-In order to support a life in recovery, Independence Academy focuses on four dimensions of each student's life: Health, Home, Purpose and Community.
+Our students have determined that their use of substances is having a negative impact on one or more major areas of their life, and they have committed to their recovery, a process of change.
+Our primary purpose is to support students in their healthy growth and development as they work towards obtaining a high school education.
+To support a life in recovery, Independence Academy focuses on four dimensions of each student's life: Health, Home, Purpose, and Community.